 The main purpose of JasperReports is to create page oriented, ready to print documents in a simple and flexible manner.
 The following flow chart depicts a typical work flow while creating reports.

-As in the image the life cycle has following distinct phases
+As shown in the image, the life cycle has following distinct phases −

-A detailed overview of each of the above steps will be explained in the subsequent chapters.
+A detailed overview of each of the above steps will be given in the subsequent chapters.